Agnij-Mallick/ActivityTableBuilder/README.md

     <img src="https://github.com/Agnij-Mallick/ActivityTableBuilder/blob/54afec166e18fc88063d6e8fb1a68c824b52a53d/images/img4.png" alt="Terminal screenshot" style="height: 145px; width:960px"/>
 </p>

-All other dependencies are installed by default in the EMS.
+All other dependencies are installed by default in the Workbench.
 However, if you are using an offline installation of Jupyter Notebook install the following packages:

 1. `pandas`
 2. `numpy`